center-for-threat-informed-defense/attack-flow/docs/developers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The *Intelligence File* (`builder.config.intel.ts`) drives the application's autocomplete features.
-This file is generated automatically by a set of scripts which download and organize relevant ATT&CK
+This file is generated automatically by a set of scripts which download and organize relevant source
 information into a format the application can leverage.

-To update the Intelligence File, simply invoke:
+To update the Intelligence File for a given source, simply invoke its npm script as in `package.json`:

 .. code:: shell